-The first thing you'll experience if you choose to supplement your diet with branched chain amino acids (BCAAs) is immune system support.
+The first thing you'll experience if you choose to supplement your diet with branched-chain amino acids (BCAAs) is immune system support.
 Every time you go into the gym and lift weights, you are placing an enormous amount of stress on the body.
-If the body is not able to fully tolerate this stress level, that's when you're going to see problems develop regarding muscle recovery and, possibly, an increased likelihood of illness.
+If the body is not able to fully tolerate this stress level, you're going to see problems develop regarding muscle recovery, and possibly an increased likelihood of illness.

 Prevention Of Lean Muscle Mass Loss

-One study suggested that when patients received a solution containing the three essential amino acids compared to those who were receiving only a dextrose solution did not move into a negative nitrogen balance during the recovery period, which is indicative of lean muscle tissue loss.
+One study suggested that when patients received a solution containing the three essential amino acids compared to those who were receiving only a dextrose solution, they did not move into a negative nitrogen balance during the recovery period, which is indicative of lean muscle tissue loss.

-Many individuals do a good job at making sure they are taking in enough protein and carbohydrates during the pre and post workout period.
-Often they will even go to the extent of looking into other supplements that will help them take their results just that little bit further such as creatine or glutamine, but yet still overlook the benefits of a good branched chain amino acid product.
+Many individuals do a good job of making sure they are taking in enough protein and carbohydrates during the pre- and post-workout period.
+Often, they will even go to the extent of looking into other supplements that will help them take their results just that little bit further, such as creatine or glutamine, but yet still overlook the benefits of a good branched-chain amino acid product.

 Don't be the person to let this hinder your goals.
 Although it may seem like a rather simple supplement, it's one that will really make a difference in your training, particularly if you are already running a deficiency.

 - Atamian, S. et al. (1979).
 Infusion of the branched-chain amino acids in postoperative patients: Anticatabolic Properties.
 Annals of Surgery Journal.
 Vol 190(1):18-23.